GTAdam: Gradient Tracking with Adaptive Momentum for Distributed Online Optimization: Introduction

-\subsection{Organization and Notation}
+\subsubsection{Organization and Notation}

-The rest of the paper is organized as follows.
-In Section~\ref{sec:existing_algorithms} we briefly recall the two algorithms that inspired the novel distributed algorithm proposed in this paper.
-In Section~\ref{sec:gtadam} \algo/ is presented with its convergence properties which are then proved in Section~\ref{sec:analysis}.
-Finally, Section~\ref{sec:experiments} shows numerical examples highlighting the advantages of the proposed algorithm.
+The paper is organized as follows.
+In Section~\ref{sec:existing_algorithms} we recall the two algorithms that inspired the novel distributed algorithm proposed in this paper.
+In Section~\ref{sec:gtadam} \algo/ is presented with its convergence properties which are proved in Section~\ref{sec:analysis}.
+Finally, Section~\ref{sec:experiments} shows numerical examples highlighting the advantages of \algo/.